BayesWatch/reliable-train/HYPERBAND.md

 describes a particular randomly sampled configuration.
 For example, it could produce `lr:0.01.batch_size:256`, because we can recover those hyperparameter settings from this string using...
-5. A function called `get_config` that takes a `config_id` string, and outputs a tuple of the configuration variables in the types they are supposed to be in.
 6. You script must implement a function called `run_identity` that takes any optional arguments your script could receive, and returns a string uniquely defining these.
 This allows your script to implement more than one